curvenote/action-deploy/README.md

 This GitHub action allows you to automate deploying a website to the `curve.space` hosting service.
 In order to deploy a website, the repository must have a `curvenote.yml` file at the repository root.

-Configure your repository using the curvenote command line tool (cli) - see [docs.curvenote.com](https://docs.curvenote.com/cli) on how to install the cli.
-Once installed the `curvenote init` command will collect information and create your `curvenote.yml` file, commit this to the repository and push.
+Configure your repository using the curvenote command line tool (CLI) - see [docs.curvenote.com](https://docs.curvenote.com/cli) on how to install the CLI.
+Once installed the `curvenote init` command will collect information and create your `curvenote.yml` file, commit this to the repository and push to GitHub.

 Note: also consider adding the `_build/` to your `.gitignore` file, if you are testing your website locally.